Contraception in Francoist Spain and the democratic transition: Francoist period (1939 - 1975)

 Despite contraception being illegal, by the mid-1960s, Spanish women had access to the contraceptive pill.
 It was first sold on the commercial market in the country in 1964, where Anovial 21 de Productos Quimicos Schering was also heavily advertised.
 Women could be prescribed the pill by their doctors if they were married and could make a case that they had a gynecological problem which the pill could fix, but this reason could not be a desire to avoid being pregnant.
 Its usage was largely only allowed for the regulation of a woman's period.
 Many married women found it difficult to get prescriptions from their doctors, having only more marginal luck when they sought out private practitioners.
 Consequently, most of the women who were on the pill were married upper-middle class women.
 Some women were given the pill to control menstrual issues, but were not told of its contraceptive properties.
 In 1970, 2 million units of the pill were sold in Spain.
 By 1975, official estimates suggested half a million Spanish women were on the pill.
 The media, both general and specialized, covered the pill, where it was known as an anovulatory treatment.
 Its introduction in Spain allowed women's sexuality to be discussed for the first time, especially in medical and religious publications and more generally in women's publications.
 Despite this, the most popular method in the 1960s was coitus interruptus.

 Contraceptive legalization began to be an issue for Spanish feminists in the mid-1960s.
 This was part of their broader interest in women's reproductive rights.
 Among the feminists involved in this period was Santiago Dexeus Trias de Bes, an assistant doctor of the Maternitat de Barcelona who had an interest in family planning.
 Elvira Ramos García was also among the group.
 The pediatrics specialist was a member of the Communist Party of Spain and promoter of the Democratic Movement of Women in Murcia.
 In 1969, she attended a course organized by Planned Parenthood on contraceptive usage.

 The Catholic Church made their opposition to birth control known again in 1968, with Pope Paul VI publishing an article affirming the Catholic Church's opposition to artificial birth control methods like the pill.
 In contrast, in 1974, 51% of the doctors said in a survey that they considered the existence of free birth control consultations to be something they would like to see offered by the Government.
+A previous survey carried out in 1965 revealed that 93.5% of women interviewed believed that there were reasonable motives for birth control in exceptional cases, and 60.5% maintained this belief for the majority of cases.